 Hypertension is a condition in which the blood pressure is chronically elevated.
 It is considered to be present when a person’s systolic blood pressure is consistently 140 mm Hg or higher, and/or their diastolic blood pressure is consistently 90 mm Hg or higher.

-WHO defines the incidence of hypertension in the urban population as around 40% and rural around 18%.
+WHO definition the incidence of hypertension in urban population is around 40% and rural around 18%.
 High blood pressure is dangerous because it makes the heart work harder to pump blood to the body and it contributes to the hardening of the arteries or atherosclerosis.
 The change in social and economic conditions, lifestyle, dietary habits, and increased stress and strain in earning livelihood have increased the prevalence of this disease.
 Though a suitable term for the disease condition hypertension is not directly mentioned in the Ayurvedic classics, its symptomatology can be found in the chapters of Vata vyadhi, prameha, and hridroga.
 A disease condition vyanabala vaishamya, which can be correlated with hypertension, seems to have resulted from the vaishamya / vikriti of vyana vayu.
 This condition of vaishamya(Disharmony/Disproportion) can be of two types either vriddhi(Increase) or kshaya(Decrease).
 Hypertension comes under the vriddhi type of vaishamya.

 Types of Hypertension